Lizdev-05/lizdev-collection/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for giving me the opportunity to learn and grow as a developer.
+I would like to thank [Microverse](https://www.microverse.org/)for giving me the opportunity to learn and grow as a developer.
+Also, I would like to appreciate [Alvative](https://alvative.com/) for this take home assignment which has enabled me to learn more.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>